youssefshoeb/Facial-Keypoint-Detection/README.md

  train.py contains the source code for training and saving the network

 ## Model
-You can download a pre-trained [model](https://www.dropbox.com/sh/n8pz3784pk9pbto/AAD_Uy0DPoqOgUbYqvop9rpDa?dl=0&preview=keypoints_model_1.pt) and place it in the `saved_models` folder, or train your own network.
+You can use the pre-trained model placed in `saved_models`, or train your own network.
 The pre-trained model is a Convolutional Neural Network (CNN) based off the [ NaimishNet](https://arxiv.org/pdf/1710.00977.pdf) architecture, with a minor adjustment of adding 2D batch normalizations after each convolutional operations, and 1D batch normalizations after each fully connected layer.
 The pre-trained model is trained with the hyper-parameters set in the train.py file.
  ### Dependencies
 - [OpenCV](http://opencv.org/)
 - [NumPy](http://www.numpy.org/)